Nro001/Nro-Galaxy-Editor/README.md

 # Stellaris-Galaxy-Editor
 As a Type-5 Kardashev being, you are able to move the stars of a mere galaxy and manipulate their waypoints as you please with just a divine click of a button.

 This is just a small project that generates visual map to edit the position of stars and connects/disconnects hyperlanes.
+This is also my first project that I actually finished so if there are any issues, post them [here](https://github.com/neroiii/Stellaris_Galaxy_Editor/issues).

 Note: I will be taking a break **now** as I have completed the main objectives.
 I just did this as a hobby ~~addiction~~ really and I'm in university so I need to focus with my studies.
 I just did this for fun during my summer break, by **"fun"**, I mean taking a month, usually full-time each session, of creating, coding and tweaking.

-If there are any issues, post them [here](https://github.com/neroiii/Stellaris_Galaxy_Editor/issues).

 Features
 ========================